DaVinciJavascript/Syllabus/README.md

 - Create a Todo application that uses Local Storage.

 ### Week 5 : Web Animation
-- Publish a web animation on Codepen.
+- Publish a web animation.

 ### Week 6 : Web Animation Advanced
-- Publish a Canvas or SVG animation on Codepen.
+- Publish a Canvas or SVG animation.

 ### Week 7 : Javascript Architecture with Backbone
 - Create a Todo application with Backbone.